vatu-team/base-plugin/readme.md

 ### Development

-- `npm run start` – Watch and compile the resources
+- `npm run start` – Watch and compiles the blocks
-- `npm run build` – Build a production ready instance of the resources
+- `npm run build` – Build a production ready instance of the blocks

 ## Test